 What are the chances of undergraduates being accepted?

-This year, only undergraduates with senior standing who are entering graduate school in Fall 2023 are eligible to apply.
-This is our first year implementing this policy, so we are unable to predict the acceptance rate of students in this situation.
+This year, only undergraduates with senior standing who are entering graduate school in Fall 2024 are eligible to apply.

 Where will teams work this summer?